Frequently Asked Questions

 Can I synchronize my gig information to my Google Calendar?

 1. Create a new calendar in your Google Calendar set.
 Google Calendar allows you to create separate calendars for separate event types (e.g. family, work, gigs, etc).
 You must create a specific, separate calendar for each WheresTheGig account you want to synchronize.
 This is important!
 WheresTheGig will assume that any events in this Google calendar pertain to your WheresTheGig account giglist.
+They will be cleared out and replaced with the current state of your WheresTheGig giglist.

 2. Click on the "Export To Calendar" link at the top of your WheresTheGig account page.